Marta Cartabia

-Marta Cartabia (/it/; born 14 May 1963) is an Italian jurist and academic who served as Minister of Justice in the government of Prime Minister Mario Draghi.
+Marta Cartabia (/it/; born 14 May 1963) is an Italian jurist and academic who served as Minister of Justice in the national unity government of Prime Minister Mario Draghi.
 Cartabia previously was Judge of the Constitutional Court of Italy between 2011 and 2020, Vice President from 12 November 2014 to 11 December 2019 and President from 11 December 2019 to 13 September 2020.

+The Cartabia Reform of Italy's criminal justice, approved in November 2021, is named after her.
 She is a professor of constitutional law.
-She was the first woman to hold the office of President of the Constitutional Court.
+She was the first woman to hold the office of President of the Constitutional Court and became President of Council of Europe's Venice Commission in December 2025.

 Early life and education

 Cartabia was born in San Giorgio su Legnano, near Milan, in 1963.
 In 1987, she graduated with honours at the University of Milan, with the thesis "Does a European Constitution exist?" with professor Valerio Onida as her supervisor.
 She obtained a Ph.D. in law from the European University Institute in Florence in 1993.

 Career

 Cartabia worked at the Constitutional Court of Italy as a clerk between 1993 and 1996.
 In 2005, she was employed by the University of Milano-Bicocca as professor of the Jean Monnet Course of European Constitutional Law.
 Between 2006 and 2010, she worked as an independent expert for the European Union Agency for Fundamental Rights (FRA) in Vienna.
 For the academic year 2009–2010 Cartabia was a Straus Fellow at "The Straus Institute for the Advanced Study of Law & Justice" in New York City.